Skip to main content

 Disability Data Initiative Sub-Saharan Africa (DDI-SSA)

-Disability DataThe Disability Data Initiative (DDI) was founded by Prof Sophie Mitra at Fordham University.
-In 2021, the Initiative partnered with nine regional hubs, including the South African Medical Research Council (SAMRC), which now supports the work in Sub-Saharan Africa (SSA).
+Disability DataThe Disability Data Initiative (DDI) is a global research group founded by Prof Sophie Mitra at Fordham University.
+Its mission is to advance disability rights monitoring by utilizing publicly available national data.
+In 2021, the Initiative partnered with nine regional hubs, including the South African Medical Research Council (SAMRC), which now spearheads efforts in Sub-Saharan Africa (SSA).

 mrc-accordion